-The DISC model is a behavioral assessment tool based on the work of Dr. William Marston, an American psychologist who aimed to understand people’s emotional responses.
+The DISC model is a behavioural assessment tool based on the work of Dr. William Marston, an American psychologist who aimed to understand people’s emotional responses.
 The history of the DISC model can be traced back to the early 20th century.

 1. The Foundation: Marston’s Work (1928)